e3c-summer-worker/components/README.md

 # Now we commit the changes with the changeset
 git add .
-git commit -m "Update components"   # change the commit message git push origin master               # push the changes to the repo
+git commit -m "Update components"   # change the commit message git push origin main               # push the changes to the repo
 ```

 ### Case 1: Commiting right to the main branch